 2. I’m doing all the incredibly complex work so you don’t have to

 To take away the need to branch, a lot has to go into what, how, and when things are added.
 I have:

-– Gone through thousands and thousands of sentences and definitions to be able to go directly from the Jalup beginner to here, just for stage 1.
+– Gone through thousands and thousands of sentences and definitions to be able to go directly from the Jalup beginner to here.

 – Manually checked to make sure every word is found in the Jalup Beginner.

 – Started countless branches only to cancel them because they lead to dead ends that didn’t allow me to work with what I had.

 – Reversed every branch to create the proper order of always knowing each card by itself without relying on something after that card.

 – Made it look easy.
 Trust me, you’ll wonder why anyone thinks J-J and branching is difficult.

 Normally, you start off with something you don’t know, and branch through more stuff you don’t know, until you find stuff you know, that allows you to understand what you originally didn’t know.